Search for High-Energy Neutrino Emission from Radio-Bright AGN: Acknowledgments

 \section{Acknowledgments}

-We are grateful for helpful discussions with John Beacom, Mauricio Bustamante, Po-Wen Chang, Francis Halzen, Dan Hooper, Xiaoyuan Huang, Ranjan Laha, Tim Linden, and Qinrui Liu.
+We are grateful for helpful discussions with John Beacom, Mauricio Bustamante, Po-Wen Chang, Dan Hooper, Xiaoyuan Huang, Ali Kheirandish, Yuri Y. Kovalev, Ranjan Laha, Tim Linden, and especially Francis Halzen, Qinrui Liu, Kohta Murase, and Alexander Plavin.
 This work was supported at Johns Hopkins by NSF Grant No.\ 1818899 and the Simons Foundation.
 YFL was supported by the National Natural Science Foundation of China (No. U1738136).